 The PCB panel allows you to browse the current PCB design using a range of filter modes to determine which object types or design elements are listed, highlighted or selected.
 The panel also has editing modes for specific object types or design elements that provide dedicated controls for editing procedures.
-Note that you can access the properties for any element listed in the panel.
+You also can access the properties for any element listed in the panel.

-In the PCB panel’s xSignals mode, its three main list regions change to reflect the xSignal object hierarchy, in order from the top:
+In the PCB panel’s xSignals mode, its three main regions change to reflect the xSignal object hierarchy:

-When the PCB Editor is active, click the button at the bottom-right corner of the workspace and select PCB from the context menu.
-Alternatively, you can access the panel through the View » Workspace Panels » PCB » PCB sub-menu.
+When the PCB Editor is active, click the Panels button at the bottom-right corner of the workspace then select PCB from the context menu.
+Alternatively, you can access the panel through the View » Panels » PCB command.

-The xSignal Classes region lists any xSignal class collections that have been defined, or simply all available classes (<All xSignals>).
+The xSignal Classes region lists any xSignal class collections that have been defined or all available classes (<All xSignals>).

-To create a new xSignal class from the existing xSignal collection, right-click in the region and select Add Class from the context menu.
-The Edit xSignal Class dialog lists the available xSignals which can be added or removed as members to the new class using the management buttons – use the Name field to define a suitable name for the new xSignal class.
+To create a new xSignal class from the existing xSignal collection, right-click in the region then select Add Class from the context menu to open the Edit xSignal Class dialog.
+The dialog lists the available xSignals that can be added or removed as members to the new class using the management buttons.
+Use the Name field to define a suitable name for the new xSignal class.

-The panel region’s right-click context menu also offers the ability to remove (Delete) or rename (Properties) an xSignal class, and change its visual representation in the PCB workspace (for example, Change xSignal Color)
+The panel region’s right-click context menu also offers the ability to remove (Delete) or change its visual representation in the PCB workspace (for example, Change xSignal Color).

-The following information is listed for each xSignal:
+The following information is listed with each xSignal by default:

 The PCB panel’s third region, xSignal Primitives, lists all the constituent elements (primitives) of the currently selected xSignal.

-While xSignals are generally defined through the Create xSignals dialog (Design » xSignals » Create xSignals), they can also be defined manually using the PCB panel in Nets mode.
+While xSignals are generally defined through the Design » xSignals » Create xSignals command, they also can be defined manually using the PCB panel in Nets mode.

-The below diagram shows two nets that form one half of a differential pair that couples a processor to a high-speed connector.
-As a high-speed connection, we want the two nets and series component defined as a one xSignal, so it can be used to scope design rules.
+As a high-speed connection, we want two nets and series component defined as a one xSignal so it can be used to scope design rules.

-UI.
-When selected in the PCB panel in Nets mode, the two nets are highlighted in the PCB workspace, as shown.
+When selected in the PCB panel in Nets mode, two nets are highlighted in the PCB workspace.